Static Analysis (SAST) & Building Your Own Rules

 Enter Static Analysis (often called SAST in the security world).
 It’s not just a “spellchecker” for your code; it is an automated way to reason about the runtime properties of your software without ever hitting the “Run” button.

-In this post, we’ll dive into how static analysis works, why it’s critical for preventing security debt, and look at real code examples that tools catch.
+In this post, we’ll dive into how static analysis works, why it’s critical for preventing security debt, and—crucially—how to spin up your own analysis server and write custom rules to catch project-specific issues.

 What is it, really?